Agency Adoption Attorney in Peoria, Illinois

 The agency presents potential matches to you (or you may identify a child through the agency or independently).
 Once a match is identified and both parties (your family and the birth parent(s) or DCFS) agree, the matching process begins.
 In private adoptions, birth parent counseling typically occurs during this phase.
 The agency coordinates logistics.

-Your attorney files an adoption petition in probate court (or family court, depending on county).
+Your attorney files an adoption petition in the circuit court for the appropriate county.
 The petition includes your family information, the child’s information, proof of consent, home study report, and a request for a final judgment of adoption.
 Within 2–4 weeks, you and the agency attend an initial presentment hearing.
 The judge reviews the petition for completeness, the consent for legality, and usually enters an interim order allowing the child to remain with you pending final judgment.

 The agency conducts required post-placement supervision visits (typically 3–6 visits over 6+ months) to ensure the child is safe and the family is adjusting well.
 DCFS may also conduct its own supervision in some cases.
 These visits are routine and not investigative; they are designed to support your family and gather information for the court file.